friendlyarm/sd-fuse_rk3399/README.md

 * friendlywrt23-docker
 * friendlywrt21
 * friendlywrt21-docker
-* debian-bullseye-core-arm64
-* ubuntu-noble-core-arm64
 * openmediavault-arm64

-To build an SD card image for ubuntu-noble-core, for example like this:
+To build an SD card image for openmediavault, for example like this:
 ```
-./mk-sd-image.sh ubuntu-noble-core-arm64
+./mk-sd-image.sh openmediavault-arm64
 ```

 ## Where to download files